28Protons/StaticContentStarter/README.md

 `docker-compose up web --force-recreate`

 ## Create A New Page
-To create new content add <filename>.html to the content directory
+To create new content add FILEN.html to the content directory

 ## Notable Files
-* run.sh  Runs the python Webserver on port 8000 in the /static directory
+* `run.sh`  Runs the python Webserver on port 8000 in the /static directory
-* watch.sh watches for file changes in the content directory and recompiles the layout and nav around the content
+* `watch.sh` watches for file changes in the content directory and recompiles the layout and nav around the content
-* compile.py  Uses python templating for convenience, build static versions of content pages
+* `compile.py`  Uses python templating for convenience, build static versions of content pages

 ## Folder Structure
 * `/content` Anything you put in here will be compiled in to the static directory using it's given container_name